 Value in the Company's Customer Service Team

-Generally when the topic of CRM software comes up, people immediately think about how salespeople use the system, but rarely how Customer Service Representatives (CSR) use CRM strategy to provide better service to customers.
+Generally, when the topic of CRM software comes up, people immediately think about how salespeople use the system, but rarely how Customer Service Representatives (CSR) use CRM strategy to provide better service to customers.
 As critical as the sales force is to success with the system, there are a number of company-wide parties that serve key roles in creating the overall customer experience.
 But maybe none more integral than a company’s customer service team—those who interact with customers on a daily basis.

-Infor CRM Customer Service Dashboard Metric
+Creatio Customer Service Dashboard Metrics

 Build Customer Trust

 This CPA firm’s clients depend on them to address issues related to IRS matters, tax filings, and much more.
-They have turned the data from this normal business function into a living knowledge resource database inside of the Infor CRM system.
+They have turned the data from this normal business function into a living knowledge resource database inside of the CRM system.

 Every time a client contacts the firm with an issue, a Client Matter Ticket is created.
-After the CSR determines its urgency and assigns it to a support user, they thoroughly research the issue, and document the stated problem as well as the resolution.
-This data is not only documented in the client profile, but it is archived in a searchable knowledge database that can be sourced again if the same issue arises in the future.
+After the CSR determines its urgency and assigns it to a support user, they thoroughly research the issue and document the stated problem as well as the resolution.
+This data is not only documented in the client profile but is archived in a searchable knowledge database that can be sourced again if the same issue arises in the future.
 So that the customer knows that their issue is being worked on and being resolved as quickly as possible, CSR’s also send them an email to provide the status of their progress and notice when it has been resolved.
 All of this tracked within the system and even records the number of days it takes to resolve the issue.

 1. Ensures Consistency of Knowledge: Now, you’ve had the unfortunate experience of calling a company with a question just to receive two, or sometimes three different answers.
 You know how that made you feel.
 Imagine if your clients were made to feel the same way.
-This CPA firm understands the importance of making sure that their customers receive not just consistent answers, but accurate ones no matter who they speak to within the firm.
+This CPA firm understands the importance of making sure that their customers receive not just consistent answers, but accurate ones no matter whom they speak to within the firm.
 This builds customer confidence as they can be assured that when they have questions or concerns anyone they speak to in the firm will be able to deliver the correct resolution all due to the continuity that having a CRM system that supports their needs.